RichardMidnight/pi-safe/README.md

  - Auto-expand filesystem on restore
     - PiSafe will setup the image file to auto-expand to fill the new media on first boot after restoring if your distro supports rc.local.
     - If not, you can resize your partition manual by booting from another media and using gparted.
+    - Note: Auto-expand will not work on a read-only filesytem because it needs to edit the rc.local file and reboot.

  - Data compression
-    - Compressing the image file with zip, xz, or gz reduces the size of the image file to about 1/2.
+    - Compressing the image file with zip, xz, or gz reduces the size of the image file to 1/2 or smaller.
     - The default is the industry standard zip.
     - The default data compression level is set to 1 out of 9.
-A higher setting will compress the file a bit more and can take a lot more time.
+A higher setting will compress the file a bit more but can take a lot more time.

  # References